BDC Hamburger Icon

 Why do some businesses use keystroke logging?

 With many employees now working remotely, it’s understandable that a small business owner would want to take measures such as keystroke logging.
 Internet distractions are significantly harder to clamp down on when your workforce is scattered and operating in the privacy of their own homes.
-Without proper oversight, it could be easy for production to slow down, deadlines to be missed, and customers’ confidence in your company’s reliability to diminish.
+Without proper oversight, production may slow down, deadlines could be missed, and customers’ confidence in your company’s reliability might diminish.

-“For particularly startups and small business owners, the success of their company relies on determining and fine-tuning their productivity and revenue,” Omkar Dharmapuri, an IT professional and creator of TechLurn, told us.
+“For startups and small business owners in particular, the success of their company relies on determining and fine-tuning their productivity and revenue,” Omkar Dharmapuri, an IT professional and devops engineer with VentraGate, told us.
 “Lazy, inactive employees might cause the business to lose money — an issue with larger consequences in smaller businesses than larger ones.”

 In addition to monitoring how employees spend their day, keystroke logging software can affect other parts of a business’s operations.
 When implemented properly, a keylogger can help you streamline your business processes by collecting data on current inefficiencies and identifying pain points that drag down employee engagement.